john314thegeekygenius/KeenTextEditor/ReadMe.txt

  Stickers
 ===========================

- -- Please note that version 1.0 of this program places graphics from front to back order.
+ ** New in version 1.1 **
+   Graphics are now placed from back to front, so if you place an image on top of another,
-    So if you have a picture, and you put another on top (in the editor), it will be placed behind that first picture.
+    it will be placed on top of that image.

-    I plan on changing this if enough people hate this querk.

  Stickers (Also known as graphics), are placed by clicking the left mouse button.

  Animated stickers have a little number next to the image, telling you how long it will take before the image is show when animated.

+ Use the + and - keys to change the time.

 ===========================
  Bugs